21° 7'57.53"N 78°52'5.43"E

 Bamboo does not last forever, but neither do we or the life styles we live

 from generation to generation.
-How many ways has the life our parents
+How many ways has the life our parents lived changed from ours?
+And in the changing world, how will our

 grand children's lives differ from ours?
 Should we build structures